 In addition to repairing bones, there's also evidence that the series of vibrations caused by purring can repair muscles and tendons, ease breathing, and reduce pain and swelling.

 Purring isn’t just good for cats though — it’s also healthy for cat owners.
 Studies show that cats do a better job of relieving stress and lowering blood pressure than other pets.
-In fact, a 10-year study at the University of Minnesota Stroke Center found that cat owners were 40 percent less likely to have heart attacks than non-cat owners — and purring might play a role in that.
+In fact, a 10-year study at the University of Minnesota Stroke Center found that cat owners were 40% less likely to have heart attacks than non-cat owners — and purring might play a role in that.

 "Purring is an auditory stimulus that people attribute to peacefulness and calmness," Dr. Rebecca Johnson, director of the Research Center for Human Animal Interaction, told WebMD.
 "That gives us positive reinforcement for what we’re doing and can contribute to the whole relaxation effect when we interact with our cats."